Battle of Paoli: Battle

-At 10 p.m. on September 20, British commander Major General Charles Grey marched his forces from the British camp and launched a surprise attack on Wayne's camp above the Warren Tavern in present-day Malvern not far from the General Paoli Tavern.
+At 10 p.m. on September 20, British Major-general Charles Grey marched his forces from their camp and launched a surprise attack on Wayne's camp above the Warren Tavern in present-day Malvern not far from the General Paoli Tavern.
 Grey's troops included the 2nd Light Infantry, a composite battalion formed from the light companies of 13 regiments, plus the 42nd Royal Highland Regiment and 44th Regiment of Foot.
 A dozen troopers of the 16th Queen's Light Dragoons were in the vanguard of the main British column.
 Altogether, Grey's force numbered approximately 1,200 men.

 To ensure that the Americans were not alerted, Grey ordered his troops to advance in silence with muskets unloaded and attack with bayonets alone.
-In the case that loads could not be drawn from weapons, he ordered that the flints should be removed instead, earning the Grey the epithet "No Flint" Grey.
+In the case that loads could not be drawn from weapons, he ordered that the flints should be removed instead, earning the Grey the epithet "No Flint".
 Major John Maitland, commanding officer of the 2nd Light Infantry battalion, was given permission to advance with muskets loaded, giving his personal assurance that his men could be relied on not to fire.

 Earlier, Wayne received two warnings of a possible attack and sent out mounted sentries, who spotted the British force two miles from the camp and gave the alarm.
-Reaching Warren Tavern, the British forced a local blacksmith to guide them and approached the camp silently along heavily wooded roads, where they hit a sentry post.
-Most of the sentries fired into the dark, exposing their position and were annihilated by the silent British vanguard.
+Reaching Warren Tavern, Grey's troops forced a local blacksmith to guide them and approached the camp silently along heavily wooded roads, where they encountered an American sentry post.
+Most of the American sentries fired into the dark, exposing their position and were annihilated by the silent British vanguard.
 In the camp up the hill from the pickets, Wayne's troops were already formed up and armed.
 Hearing the firing from the picket on the right, the main body of Wayne's force began moving west out of camp in a column through well-fenced fields when a disabled cannon blocked the avenue of escape for several minutes.
 With loud battle cries, the British stormed into the camp in three waves: the 2nd Light Infantry in the lead, followed by the 44th and the 42nd, and light dragoons sweeping across the camp.
 Some of Wayne's troops fired in the direction of the British attack, exposing their positions in the dark; the rear of Wayne's column was silhouetted by their campfires.
 Some fired into each other and the ensuing chaos caused troops in that part of the line to panic and run.
 Wayne organized a rearguard defense, but many of his troops fled from the camp and were pursued for a mile or two.
 Near White Horse Tavern, the British encountered William Smallwood's forces and routed it as well.